-Signs and symptoms of heroin abuse will depend on how much, how often, and how long it has been abused.
+Signs and symptoms of heroin abuse will depend on how much you use, how often and how long it has been abused for.

 Some users report immediate negative symptoms of the drug, like:

 - Dry mouth.

 Following the immediate effects of heroin, another set of symptoms begin to occur that involve the body slowing down and being less active and alert.
 These signs of heroin use include:

 - Feeling drowsy and sleepy for several hours.